uday-rana/cvi620-project/README.md

    python cvi620-project
    ```

-   This will create a trained model saved as `model.h5`.
+   The model will be saved in the current directory as `model.h5`.

 3. To test the trained model, launch the simulator in autonomous mode.
 Then run the following command: